nhristova/softuni-react-2019-swapp/README.md

 # Specification Requirements

 - [Specs pdf](CourseProjectAssignment.pdf)
-- [ ] Fetch data from GraphQL server - partial :seedling:
+- [x] Fetch data from GraphQL server - partial :seedling: - only load more characters on episode page remains
 - [x] Sign in / sign out functionality - local schema, add token to request header
 - [x] Show login error message - when using an email other than demo@st6.io
 - [x] Route login